bearkerb/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to revert a maintenance job as not completed.
-2. **System** verifies that the request is valid and corresponds to an existing unmarked job.
+2. **System** verifies that the request is valid and corresponds to an existing marked job.
 3. **System** sets the status of the maintenance job accordingly in the job list in any linked tenant's job list.
 4. **System** shows the success message and refreshes the maintenance job list display to reflect the new status.